Read about why Polydeck uses injection molding to manufacture our screen media.

 Mining operations sacrifice thousands of dollars in lost revenues due to screen media maintenance issues and inefficient screening.
 One way to ensure the quality of the screen media is to evaluate the process by which it is made.
 Although used in manufacturing settings for years, it wasn’t until the late 1960’s that injection molding was first incorporated in the production of screen media.
 That’s when Manfred Freissle, the Father of Polydeck, engineered a modular synthetic screen media concept and chose injection molding as his manufacturing process of choice.

 Modular screen media needs to be consistent in its construction throughout the panel in order to withstand the harsh forces generated in mining operations.
 At Polydeck, injection molding was chosen as the highest quality option.
 Other processes like casting produce inconsistent results and rely heavily on an operator monitoring the process.
-There is no means to effectively inspect the material for proper curing once the casting process begins.
+There are no means to effectively inspect the material for proper curing that is non-destructive once the casting process begins.
 For example, on rubber screen panels, under-vulcanization in the center or over-vulcanization of the outer skin reduces the performance of compression molded panels and therefore compromises screening efficiency.
-These irregularities led Mr. Freissle to choose injection molding instead for its consistency, durability, and overall quality versus competitive processes.
+These irregularities led Peter Freissle, Manfred's son, to choose injection molding instead for its consistency, durability, and overall quality versus competitive processes.

 Since the creation of the first prototype, Polydeck has continually been committed to research and development of products and methods that lower the overall cost per processed ton for its customers.
 This uncompromising approach has resulted in screen panels that produce consistent high-quality results every time.

 Polydeck’s injection molding process involves heating the raw material of proprietary polyurethane or rubber blends into a liquid state and injecting it under extreme pressure into a cavity containing a wide range of mold geometries required to make each specific product.
-These components and geometries allow a myriad of combinations relating to the aperture size and shape, fastening type, and surface features, while producing panels that eliminate any trapped air and/or voids inside the panel which compromise integrity.
-Every panel made by injection molding is run at the same exact temperature for the same length of time, meaning all panels are identical in look and performance.
+These components and geometries allow a myriad of combinations relating to the aperture size and shape, fastening type, and surface features, while producing panels that minimize any trapped air and/or voids inside the panel which compromise integrity.
 The entire process is carefully calibrated and computer controlled to monitor key process indicators from panel to panel, minimizing operator errors, and ensuring consistency.

-Ultimately, when choosing screen media, producers should consider more than the initial price of the media, and base their decision on the overall costs saved over the life of the screen panel.
+Ultimately, when choosing screen media, producers should consider the quality and value of the media, and base their decision on the overall costs saved over the life of the screen panel.
 Compared to media options sold at a lower cost, Polydeck screen media offers a range of time and cost-saving benefits that no one else can offer.

 To learn more about Polydeck’s injection molding processes and how you can save money and screen materials more efficiently, contact a Polydeck screen media expert today!